sgpinkus/website/content/en/docs/concepts/services-networking/dns-pod-service.md

 ### A/AAAA records

-In general a pod has the following DNS resolution:
+In general all pods have the following DNS fully qualified domain name (FQDN):

 `pod-ip-address.my-namespace.pod.cluster-domain.example`.